jameseb7/HackNomic/rules.md

 ### Rule 303
 Eligible voters may abstain from votes and this does not count either for or against the motion being voted on.

+### Rule 304
+All rules, proposals and results of votes must be made known to all players within a reasonable time.